-From the architect.
-This “L-shaped” energy smart house by the Stevens Institute of Technology (SIT), dubbed Ecohabit, won second place in the architecture category and fourth overall in this year’s Solar Decathlon competition.
-The L-concept divides the house into two modules, “wet” and “dry”.
-Read the team’s description to learn why:
+Text description provided by the architects.
+This "L-shaped" energy smart house by the Stevens Institute of Technology (SIT), dubbed Ecohabit, won second place in the architecture category and fourth overall in this year's Solar Decathlon competition.
+The L-concept divides the house into two modules, "wet" and "dry".
+Read the team's description to learn why:

 Ecohabit addresses sustainability in all facets—from form, through construction, to the dynamics of its use.
 The house adapts to its occupants' needs and provides them with feedback on ways to reduce energy use to live more sustainably.
 Its L-shape maximizes views of, and access to, the generous outdoor living space.

 Ecohabit aims to redefine the relationship between a house and its occupants.
 Intelligent energy systems monitor the house, its occupants' behaviors, and regional climate information.
 In doing so, Ecohabit "cohabits" with its occupants—enabling house and user to learn from each other to create a more energy-efficient and sustainable lifestyle.
 Ecohabit's innovative technologies allow it to be an ultra-efficient house, designed to help its occupants live, learn, and grow with it.

 Transparent doors fold away to provide access to two large decks sheltered by a large solar roof overhang.
 The architectural design splits the house into separate "dry" and "wet" modules to allow for an energy-efficient distribution for the plumbing system.
 The modular interior space includes a master bedroom, a bathroom, and a flex room that can become a home office or second bedroom.
 The green roof and wall help insulate the house and collect rainwater for irrigating plants.
 A central machine room functions as the "brain" of the house.